Mexico's 2026 MFN Tariff Reform: New 10-50% Duties on Non-FTA Countries Across 1,463 Products

 On 9 September 2025, the Mexican Executive submitted to Congress a comprehensive legislative initiative to reform Mexico's General Import and Export Tax Law (Ley de los Impuestos Generales de Importación y Exportación - LIGIE), proposing sweeping increases to Most Favored Nation (MFN) tariff rates across more than 1,500 product lines.
 This initiative, presented by President Claudia Sheinbaum Pardo, represents the most significant shift in Mexico's trade policy since the country's embrace of trade liberalization in the 1980s and entry into NAFTA in 1994.

-The proposed tariff increases, ranging from 10% to 50% ad valorem across sectors including automotive, textiles, steel, aluminum, plastics, electronics, furniture, footwear, paper, glass, and toys, signal a decisive pivot toward import substitution industrialization (ISI) and economic nationalism.
-This article examines the legal framework, economic rationale, and international trade law implications of Mexico's proposed tariff reform.
+The tariff increases, generally ranging from 10% to 50% ad valorem across sectors including automotive, textiles, steel, aluminium, plastics, electronics, furniture, footwear, paper, glass and toys, signal a decisive pivot toward import-substitution industrialisation and economic nationalism.
+This article examines the legal framework, economic rationale and international trade law implications of Mexico's tariff reform package as finally approved by Congress, as well as its interaction with Mexico's WTO obligations and FTA commitments.

 Key sectoral impacts include: